-If your firm is selected to act on behalf of Co-Ownership & Rent to Own we will use the information you give us in order to administer all aspects of the valuation process.
+If your firm acts on behalf of Co-Ownership & Rent to Own we will use the information you give us in order to administer all aspects of the valuation process.

 2. Consequences of failure to provide Information

-If we cannot collect the necessary Information from you, it may make not be possible for your firm to be registered on the Valuation Panel.
+If we cannot collect the necessary Information from you, it may make not be possible for your firm to be registered and to maintain your firm’s registration on the Valuation Panel.